A CLEVER NEW TOOL TO HELP TREAT SEPARATION ANXIETY

 Struggling with separation distress?

 I hope this helps if you’re working on this difficult and challenging behaviour problem!
-Remember to check out my Dog Zen Virtual Dog School if you’re struggling with separation distress, for a full treatment plan for this issue including a much more detailed overview of this graduated departure method.
+Remember to check out my Virtual Training Schools if you’re struggling with separation distress, for a full treatment plan for this issue including a much more detailed overview of this graduated departure method.

 Do you think this tool might be helpful for you?